ubiquiti/freeswitch/freeswitch_builder/README.md

 # Overview

 This is a tool for building FreeSWITCH on various combinations of CPU architectures and OS-es.
-It builds a FreeSWITCH from sources.
+It builds a FreeSWITCH from sources and packages outputs in debian package so it can be installed with `dpkg -i`.

 ## Folder structure

 - Makefile - make script, encapsulates all target recipes
 - README - this file, manual/description
-- platform - contains platform definitions for docker images
+- platform - contains platform definitions (for docker images) and deb control files

-Once you start building expect 3 more folders, containing sources:
+When building executables - expect 3 more folders to be created, they contain sources:

 - freeswitch
 - sofia-sip